 - What are you planning to do this week

 This isn’t an opportunity to micromanage.
 You’re helping them get from point A to point B by listening and offering support.

 #9 Support them when they fail

-When your employees fail to meet the goals in their PDP, you need to act quickly to protect them and salvage their morale and motivation.
+When your employees fail to meet the goals in their PDP, you need to act quickly to protect them from self-doubt and salvage their morale and motivation.

 Although PDPs are focused on personal development (and for some, it could be a less critical failure than a missed objective or key result), you should still strap in for a difficult conversation.